HALE Chair for Health, AI, and Learning for Global Equity

 Advisory Council

-The HALE Capsules will be developed with the support of digital tools and artificial intelligence technologies for scripting, activity design, audiovisual production and linguistic, cultural and training adaptation.
-This approach will allow each capsule to be tailored to different academic and local contexts with minimal effort.
-All HALE Capsules will be hosted on institutional servers and accessible through a search engine.
-In addition, they will be published under Creative Commons licences - or equivalent models in each country - to guarantee free access and reuse, as long as the authorship is acknowledged.
+The production of HALE Capsules relies on digital tools and artificial intelligence, which support script development, activity design, audiovisual production, cultural and pedagogical adaptation and multilingual translation.
+This approach ensures that each Capsule can be tailored to different academic settings and localised with minimal effort.
+All Capsules will be hosted on institutional servers and made accessible through a dedicated search interface.
+They will be released under Creative Commons licences (or equivalent models), ensuring free access and use worldwide, provided that proper attribution is maintained.

-The initial development of the HALE Capsules will be undertaken by Comillas teaching staff, previously trained in the necessary technical and pedagogical skills.
-As the initiative progresses, a common training framework will be established that will progressively incorporate teachers from Jesuit universities around the world and from other academic institutions.
-This expanding network will enrich the diversity, cultural relevance and global reach of the HALE Chair's pedagogical output, strengthening its contribution to a more equitable approach to global health.
+The initial development of HALE Capsules will be undertaken by Comillas lecturers trained in the necessary technical and pedagogical skills.
+As the initiative expands, a common training framework will be established, enabling the progressive incorporation of academic staff from Jesuit universities worldwide and from other academic institutions.
+This growing network will enrich the diversity, cultural relevance and global reach of the HALE Chair’s pedagogical production, strengthening its contribution to a more equitable approach to global health.

 ACCREDITATION SYSTEMS

-Accreditations will have a defined period of validity, reflecting the need to update knowledge in rapidly evolving areas.
-The sustainability of the system will be ensured through a fee structure designed to cover administration and maintenance costs, complemented by possible sponsorships to facilitate access for people from less affluent backgrounds, thus balancing global reach, accessibility and long-term viability.
+Accreditations will have a defined period of validity, reflecting the need for regular knowledge updates in rapidly evolving fields.
+A sustainable fee structure will support exam administration and system maintenance, complemented by potential sponsorships to facilitate access for candidates from under-resourced settings.
+Through these mechanisms, the accreditation system aims to balance global reach, affordability and long-term viability.

-Institutional legitimacy will be a key element of the model.
-For each thematic area, advisory groups will be set up comprising members of professional organisations of recognised standing in their respective fields.
-Rather than relying exclusively on academic institutions, these groups will include entities directly involved in practice, regulation or implementation, ensuring that accredited competences respond to real needs in the professional environment.
-Their endorsement will reinforce the credibility of the system with employers, government bodies, development agencies and international organisations.
+Institutional legitimacy is central to the success of the accreditation model.
+For each thematic area, advisory groups composed of reputable sector-specific professional organisations will provide oversight and credibility.
+Instead of relying solely on academic institutions, these groups will include entities directly involved in practice, regulation or implementation, ensuring that accredited competencies align with real-world needs and expectations.
+Their endorsement will reinforce the system’s authority for employers, governmental bodies, development agencies and international organisations.

-Together, the HALE Chair accreditation systems aim to strengthen professional training on a global scale, promote equity in access to training and employment opportunities, and establish clear and meaningful benchmarks of knowledge in areas of high relevance to global health.
+Ultimately, the HALE accreditation systems seek to strengthen global professional capacity, promote equity in access to training and career opportunities, and create transparent, meaningful benchmarks for knowledge in areas of high public health relevance.